“Everyone Talks About the Weather…”

-A picture is worth a thousand words, right?
-If you are going to use real words in a social media post, it is likely that many of those words are going to be about how nasty or how nice the weather is.
+A picture is worth a thousand words.
+If you are going to use real words in a social media post, many of those words are likely going to be about how nasty or how nice the weather is.

-Weather is universal, it affects everyone and we can all relate to it.
-Think about your real-life social encounters, if you meet someone for the first time and don’t know if you have anything in common, what is the one topic you can always talk about?
+Weather is universal, it affects everyone, and we can all relate to it.
+Think about your real-life social encounters, if you meet someone for the first time and don’t know if you have anything in common, what is the one topic you can always talk of?
 It is not your Fantasy Football team.

 We’ll discuss later accurate weather data, but If you’re thinking about an unconventional way to show the “weather in one picture” you can go for one of the coolest weather gifts out on the market.
 The Storm Glass it won’t replace your backyard weather station, but the crystals in the glass will form beautiful patterns that will make a good conversation in any room.

 How about a practical gift that shows that special person you support their interest about weather and that you care about their safety?
 Get a weather radio.

 Aside from receiving weather updates from the National Weather Service, weather radios also broadcast warnings related to natural hazards and public safety issues.
 If you don’t have a weather radio at home, you might want to buy one.

 Before the Internet became a place to share cute cat videos and pictures of the great pancakes you had for breakfast, it was a place for sharing valuable information.
 That spirit lives on with Personal Weather Station Networks.
 PWSNs link the data from hundreds, even thousands of personal weather stations across the country and around the world.
 By combining the data provided by this community of amateur scientists, forecasts of unprecedented accuracy and timeliness are possible.

 All you need to join a PWSN is a stable Internet connection and a reliable, automated personal weather station like the Weatherhawk 916 Wireless.\